On the strengths of the self-updating process clustering algorithm: Introduction

 \section{Introduction}

 Clustering analysis is a useful technique to discover patterns in data.
 This technique has been widely applied to many disciplines for partitioning data into groups.
 In the literature, a vast number of clustering algorithms have been developed.
 The model-based methods \citep{Banfield} make an assumption on the probabilistic distribution of data, and the distance-based methods employ the notion of ``distance" that represents the similarity between two data points.
 Among the distance-based methods, two major types are most commonly used.
 The first type is hierarchical clustering \citep{Hartigan}, which clusters data into groups through a series of agglomerative or divisive steps that operate on the similarity measure between data points.
 The second type uses a clustering criterion.
-Clustering results are obtained by optimizing this criterion.
+Clustering results are obtained by optimizing the criterion.
 The most popular clustering method of the second type is probably the k-means algorithm \citep{McQueen, Lloyd}.
 A large number of follow-up articles have addressed to improve some weaknesses of the k-means \citep{Milligan,Tibshirani,Selim,Tseng}.
+In addition, the fuzzy c-means algorithm \citep{fcm} was developed as a soft type of the k-means algorithm.
+With the flexibility that each element in the data can belong to each of the clusters with probabilities, the fuzzy c-means is more robust than the k-means in the presence of noise.